PowerDNS/pdns/docs/backends/ldap.rst

 ^^^^^^^^^^^^^^^^^

 (default "no") : Use TLS encrypted connections to the LDAP server.
-This is only allowed if ldap-host is a ldap:// URI or a host name / IP address.
+This is only allowed if ldap-host is an ``ldap://`` URI or a host name / IP address.

 .. _setting-ldap-timeout: